jensk-dk/HtmlHbbTVTestCaseGenerator/README.md

 ## Try it out

-You can try the W3C version of an example test case [here](https://jensk-dk.github.io/HtmlHbbTVTestCaseGenerator/test/TEST_001.html).
+You can try the W3C version of an example test case [here](https://jensk-dk.github.io/HtmlHbbTVTestCaseGenerator/test/TEST_001_step_sequence/test.html).
 This test demonstrates:
+1. Grid-based layout with:
+   - Top left: Logo and test metadata
+   - Bottom left: Test-specific HTML elements
+   - Right half: Test output and evaluation
-1. Automatic test steps
+2. Automatic and manual test steps
+3. Manual verification with:
+   - Semi-transparent overlay for focus
-2. Manual verification with Yes/No buttons
+   - Clear Yes/No buttons with visual feedback
+   - Proper cleanup after response
-3. Success and failure paths
+4. Success and failure paths with color-coded output
-4. Progress reporting

 ## Usage